Client Legal Policies

 Last updated February 26, 2022.

 Our work hours are 8a-5p Pacific Time, M-F (not including company holidays).
 After-hours requests and communications will be responded to the next business day.
-We are available via email, and comments in the Project Briefs, for all requests.
+Communications during business hours will be responded to within 24 hours.
+We are available via email and message via our project management platform for all requests.
 If a Client requires our team to be available for communication via one of their preferred platforms (eg, Teams/Slack), it is an additional cost per team member per month for this service.

 Assumptions & Exclusions